 Review- A powerful story that does not get told much in the shojo way.
 Princess Yona is about to turn 16 at the start of the story.
 She lives with her father and wants to marry her crush Soo-won.
 But when she witnesses her father's murder, she must flee with her guard Hak and that is about it for this volume.
 Much of the volume is about Yona's past with Soo-wan and Hak.
 Growing up with them and being a princess with all that means.
 We really get to see what Soo-wan murdering her father in front of her does to her sense of self and her mind.
 We do not spend any time in Soo-wan's head so we have no idea about what he believes he is doing.
 The volume with Yona finding some sense of self again.
 I really enjoyed this first volume and I have high hopes for the rest of the series.

-I give this book a Five out of Five stars.
-I get nothing for my review and I borrowed this book from my local library.
+I give this volume a Five out of Five stars.
+I get nothing for my review and I bought this manga with my own money.